094459/newsletter-oss-projects/README.md

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**multi-agent-orchestrator**

+[multi-agent-orchestrator](https://aws-oss.beachgeek.co.uk/41q) is a new open source project that provides a flexible and powerful framework for managing multiple AI agents and handling complex conversations.
+It intelligently routes queries and maintains context across interactions.
+The system offers pre-built components for quick deployment, while also allowing easy integration of custom agents and conversation messages storage solutions.
+This adaptability makes it suitable for a wide range of applications, from simple chatbots to sophisticated AI systems, accommodating diverse requirements and scaling efficiently. (#202)

 **multi-table-benchmark**

 [multi-table-benchmark](https://aws-oss.beachgeek.co.uk/3vv) this repo is the DBInfer Benchmark (DBB), a set of benchmarks for measuring machine learning solutions over data stored as multiple tables.
 The repo provides detailed instructions on the different steps needed to set up your testing, as well as a Jupyter notebook tutorial to walk you through the key concepts.(#197)